Sanofi-Public/PMCB-CellBridge/README.md

 `data`.
 In the example above the current directory `${PWD}` was used and not an absolute notation.
 If you intended to pass a host directory, use absolute path.

-Note: for details about the pre-processing step, visit the [ToBridge](https://github.com/Sanofi-Public/PMCB-ToBridge) Github page.
+Note: for details about the pre-processing step, please visit the [ToBridge](https://github.com/Sanofi-Public/PMCB-ToBridge) Github page.

 </details>